nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. System should be able to respond within 3 seconds when a command is typed.
+6. System should be usable by a novice who has never used an addressbook before.
+7. Should be able to scale the system with more advanced features in future.

 ## Appendix D : Glossary